Droplet Breakup Against an Isolated Obstacle: Results

 \subsection{Droplet Neck Thickness}

 We also examine the minimum neck thickness $d_{\text{neck}}$ (as defined in Sec.~\ref{mesoscale}) attained during droplet–obstacle interactions, considering both droplets that undergo breakup and those that do not.
-In Fig.~\ref{fig:neck}, we show the frequency distribution of the thinnest neck $d_{\rm neck}$ observed in the experiments.
-We find that droplets which undergo breakup never appear in their final recorded frame with neck thicknesses larger than $d_{\rm neck} \approx 70~\mu$m (green histogram), while droplets that do not break up never thin below approximately $110~\mu$m.
-Taken together, these observations support the existence of a finite critical neck thickness $d_{\rm min\text{-}neck}$ below which breakup is inevitable.
+We display the evolution of the neck of a breaking droplet from experiments in Fig. \ref{fig:neckpics}.

-Due to the finite temporal resolution of the experiments ($1/60$~s), the measured value of this threshold is expected to be biased toward smaller values.
-If a droplet reaches a neck thickness smaller than $d_{\rm min\text{-}neck}$ within a given frame, breakup will occur before the subsequent frame is captured, and the neck thickness recorded in the histogram corresponds to the last pre-breakup measurement.
-Conversely, droplets whose neck thickness is only slightly larger than $d_{\rm min\text{-}neck}$ may persist into the next frame, during which the neck can thin substantially to values well below $d_{\rm min\text{-}neck}$ before breakup occurs.
-This temporal discretization naturally explains why the histogram of breaking droplets spans a wide range of neck thicknesses, extending from very small values up to values just below the critical threshold.
-As a result, the true value of $d_{\rm min\text{-}neck}$ is expected to be slightly larger than $70~\mu$m, while remaining below $110~\mu$m.
+The neck is experimentally measured in the single video frame immediately before the frame where the droplet has broken into two daughter droplets (for example, the middle image of Fig.~\ref{fig:neckpics}).
+Image analysis identifies the perimeter pixels of the droplet.
+We assign each pixel an index $i$ ordered sequentially along the perimeter.
+We then compute the distance between each pixel pair $(i,j)$.
+In the space $(i,j)$ the line $i=j$ forms the global minimum as the distance from each pixel to itself is zero.
+There is also a local minimum away from the diagonal that corresponds to the minimum distance between two pixels with indices $i$ and $j$ far apart (along the contour of the perimeter), which identifies the neck thickness and the two specific pixels $i$ and $j$ defining the neck.